facjure/public-domain-poetry/README.md

 ## Poetrod-Platform

 Poetroid is built using an open-source platform to discover poetry together.
-Currently in *research & development*, this platform will bring together web, print, and mobile distribution of public domain poetry in a unified [Api](http://en.wikipedia.org/wiki/Application_programming_interface).
+Currently in *research & development*, this platform will bring together web, print, and mobile distribution of public domain poetry in a unified language, written in [Clojure](http://clojure.org).

 For more information, visit [Poetroid](http://poetroid.com/#/page/about.md).